Courses Available Online, Virtually and Classroom

 This requires you to provide additional controls that will reduce the risk.
 Be realistic and take into account the risk rating you just calculated.

-Residual Risk Rating (1 Mark)
+Step 8: Calculate Residual Risk Rating

-Once you’ve decided on your new control measures, you need to carry out another risk rating using the same IOSH 5 x 5 risk rating calculator.
+Once you’ve decided on your new control measures, you need to carry out another risk rating using the same IOSH 5 x 5 Risk Rating calculator.

 Your new Residual Risk Rating should be lower than your previous one.

-Action Monitored by Whom?
-(1 Mark)
+• Action Monitored by Whom?

 State who is to monitor each additional control by job role.
 Example: Engineering Manager.

-Action Monitored by When?
-(1 Mark)
+• Action Monitored by When?

 There’s no plan without timelines, so allocate a time scale for each additional control.
 Example: Don’t put phrases such as “On-going” or “Within a few weeks”.
 Use timely, measurable timeframes such as 2 weeks, 6 weeks, 2 months.